-Q: I’m in the market for a new set of wheels, and the choices are making me dizzy.
-How do I decide which features to look for in a new car and which to skip?
+Q: I’m in the market for a new set of wheels.
+The choices are making me dizzy.
+How do I decide what features to look for in a new car and which to skip?

 Must-have safety features

-- 360-degree camera: This camera takes the risk factor out of backing up by giving drivers a bird’s-eye view of the car.
+360-degree camera: This camera takes the risk factor out of backing up.
+It gives drivers a bird’s-eye view of the car.
 This way, drivers can see the entire area surrounding their vehicle and check for children and objects in their way.

-- Evasive steering: Keep yourself safe even in the event of surprises on the road with this handy new feature.
-Evasive steering will provide you with additional steering support when you’re in danger of colliding with another vehicle and your own steering efforts are not sufficient.
+Evasive steering: Keep yourself safe even in the event of surprises on the road with this handy new feature.
+Evasive steering will provide you with additional steering support when you’re in danger of colliding with another vehicle.
+It steps in when your own steering isn’t cutting it.

-- Forward collision warning: If you’re prone to distraction while behind the wheel, you might want this feature.
+Forward collision warning: If you’re easily distracted while driving, you might want this feature.
 It provides a visual and/or audible alert when your vehicle is heading toward a forward collision.

-- Automatic emergency braking: Stay safe with this feature, which automatically applies the brakes when it senses a vehicle in your car’s way.
+Automatic emergency braking: Stay safe with this feature.
+It automatically applies the brakes when it senses a vehicle in your car’s way.
 Some systems include pedestrian detection as well.

-- Automatic keyless entry: This feature was created for those moments when you’re staggering toward your car with armfuls of grocery bags: it automatically unlocks a car’s doors when it senses a nearby fob.
+Automatic keyless entry: This feature was created for those moments when you don’t have any free hands.
+It automatically unlocks a car’s doors when it senses a nearby fob.

-- Power tailgate: If you plan on hitching a boat, ATV, or another large vehicle to the back of your new pickup truck or SUV, you might want to shop for this feature, because it lets you lower and raise your tailgate with the push of a button.
+Power tailgate: If you plan on hitching a boat, ATV, or another large vehicle to the back of your new pickup truck or SUV, you might want to shop for this feature.
+It lets you lower and raise your tailgate with the push of a button.

-- Multi-zone climate system: Family road trips are peaceful again with this feature, which allows for different climate controls throughout the car.
+Multi-zone climate system: Family road trips are peaceful again with this feature.
+It allows for different climate controls throughout the car.

-- Speedy USB-charging outlets: No more unbearable waits for your gadgets to power up!
+Speedy USB-charging outlets: No more long waits for your gadgets to charge!
 You can now buy a car that charges your device quickly.

-- WiFi hotspot: Stop eating up your phone’s data—just plug into your car’s WiFi instead.
-Some in-car hotspot services charge a monthly fee after a complementary introductory period, but these tend to be cheaper for unlimited data than a similar data plan through a mobile phone carrier.
+WiFi hotspot: Stop eating up your phone’s data.
+Instead, plug into your car’s WiFi.
+Some in-car hotspot services charge a monthly fee after a complementary introductory period.
+The built-in feature tends to be cheaper for unlimited data than a similar data plan through a mobile phone carrier.

-- Heated steering wheel and driver’s seat: This one is for those chilly mornings when your car can’t get warm quite fast enough.
+Heated steering wheel and driver’s seat: This one is for those chilly mornings when your car can’t get warm fast enough.

-- Wireless charging pad: Leave the wires at home!
-Just place your phone on one of these pads and it will start powering up.
+Wireless charging pad: Leave the wires at home!
+Just place your phone on one of these pads and it will start charging.
 These super-techy gadgets use induction to charge your device and work with most new smartphones.
 If your phone is aging and won’t charge on an induction pad, you can buy a special case to bring it up to speed.

-- Home assist device connectivity: Telling your phone to crank up your AC or to shut off your oven is old news.
+Home assist device connectivity: Telling your phone to crank up your AC or to shut off your oven is old news.
 But, did you know you can now do the same for your car’s controls?
 Some new cars allow you to use remote voice control with home assist technologies, like Alexa, for your car.
-You can tell the assistant to set the temperature in your car, unlock doors, and even get your favorite playlist going while your hands are busy making lunch.
+You can tell the assistant to set the temperature in your car, unlock doors, and even get your favorite playlist going.

-- Android Auto and Apple CarPlay: Leave your phone in the cup holder and avoid dangerous distraction with these features.
-Both will sync your smartphone’s interface with your car’s infotainment system so you can use the car’s screen for controlling your phone and keep your eyes on the road.
+Android Auto and Apple CarPlay: Leave your phone in the cup holder and avoid dangerous distractions with these features.
+Both will sync your smartphone’s interface with your car’s infotainment system.
+This way, you can use the car’s screen for controlling your phone and keep your eyes on the road.

 Features you can skip

-- Built-in navigation systems: Please don’t pay extra for a navigation system when you know you’re going to use Waze or Google Maps most of the time anyway.
+Built-in navigation systems: Don’t pay extra for a navigation system when you know you’re going to use Waze or Google Maps most of the time.
 Also, most built-in navigation systems require constant and tedious updates.

-- Lane keeping assist: This feature automatically steers or brakes your car when your vehicle crosses lane markings without turning on a blinker.
+Lane keeping assist: This feature automatically steers or brakes when your vehicle crosses a lane without turning on a blinker.
 It sounds tempting, but in real life, it’s more of an annoyance than a convenience.
-Often, you’ll need to suddenly cross a lane marker for good reason, like moving over for an emergency vehicle or for a cyclist on the shoulder of the road.
+Often, you’ll need to suddenly cross a lane marker for good reason.
+Such as, moving over for an emergency vehicle or for a bike on the side of the road.
 Plus, according to Consumer Reports, there is no data that proves this feature has any safety benefits for the driver.

-If you want more negotiating power once you find that perfect vehicle, get preapproved with MONEY Federal Credit Union before you shop!
+We hope that helped you decide what features to look for in a new car.
+If you want more negotiating power once you find that perfect vehicle, get preapproved with Money Federal Credit Union before you shop!
 Read our blog on the power of preapproval and how you can benefit from it.